East Asian Medicine

 Time of service cash rates:

-Initial Visit: $130 ~2 hours (Comprehensive intake, treatment and nutritional and herbal recommendations)
+Initial Visit: $135 ~2 hours * (Comprehensive intake, treatment and nutritional and herbal recommendations if applicable)